chef/chef-web-docs/content/config_rb_client.md

     Depending on how OpenSSL is configured, the `ssl_ca_path` may need to be specified.
 Default value: `:verify_peer`.

+`trusted_certs_dir`

+:   A directory that contains additional SSL certificates to trust.
+Any
+    certificates in this directory will be added to whatever CA bundle ruby is using.
+Use this to add self-signed certs for your Chef Infra Server or local HTTP file servers.
+Default value: `trusted_certs` directory in your chef configuration directory.

 `umask`

 :   The file mode creation mask, or umask.
 Default value: `0022`.